MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 ## Better support for non-temporal filters

+This document has focussed on temporal filters, particularly for append only datasets.
-Filtering on a prefix of the `(key, value)` columns.
+However, we also believe that we can effectively push down filters on a prefix of the `(key, value)` columns.
 This is due to how parts within Persist are sorted by `(key, value, ts)` in column/lexicographic ordering.
 In practice, the default column order is unlikely to be immediately useful for most collections, and column ordering would likely need to be user-specifiable to take full advantage of this property.

 ## Columnar on-disk format

+Now that we understand the schema of the data being written to Persist, we could push that structure all the way down to the Parquet storage layer.
+While this unlocks a number of possible optimizations, it does not block filter pushdown, so we plan to take it on as future work.

 ### Projection pushdown

-TODO
+Persist will fetch and deserialize an entire part file, even if certain columns will be filtered out immediately in the source.
+Breaking out individual dataset columns into individual columns at the Persist layer will make it possible to avoid fetching or deserializing them at query time.

 ### Logical Sharding